 Adjusted formula: Wh needed × buffer multiplier = Battery size to buy

-Example: 280 Wh × 1.20 = 336 Wh minimum (for AC power station use)
+Example: 280 Wh × 1.20 = 336 Wh minimum (for AC power station use at room temperature)

 Step 4: Match to available batteries